RomarioSales/cgMLST-Pseudomonas-aeruginosa/README.md

 This script selects *loci* and genomes that remained in the *Threshold* 200 and excludes the validation and *loci* genomes that were excluded in this *Threshold*.

+## Step 5: Minimum Spanning Tree

+Based on the allelic profiles obtained by the cgMLST scheme for each of the 2309 genomes minimum spanning trees were constructed using the software GrapeTree (version 1.5.0) (https://github.com/achtman-lab/GrapeTree/releases) with parameters implemented in MSTree v2 ignoring missing values for the entire strain collection.
+The ```bash cgMLST_200/cgMLST.tsv ``` file contains the allelic profile of the 2309 genomes typed by cgMLST.

-## Step 5: Evaluation of the schema cgMLST
+## Step 6: Evaluation of the schema cgMLST

 To assess the variability of the *loci* targets of cgMLST as well as the quality of the *loci* we run this script and graphically visualize the data.